Do you have the fundraising skills to succeed?

 • Raising a significant sum of money in a relatively short period of time

-• Working to a clear, coherent and comprehensive plan, based on the findings of your feasibility study
+• Working to a clear, coherent and comprehensive plan, based on the findings of your Feasibility Study

 • Building relationships with a community of leaders and givers who become more deeply invested in your project and your organisation